idun-project/idun-zcc/README.md

 How to Install
 --------------
-Grab the latest SD card image for the idun-cart, which includes this package by default.
-Or, download the release from this repository using `wget` and install it on your cart using `sudo pacman -U idun-zcc-*`.
-You'll also need to update the main idun package (adds `zload`) and the content from the `idun-base` repository to get the sample code files.
+Install it on your cart using `sudo pacman -Sy idun-zcc`.

 What's Included
 ---------------